-The new site needs to be successful in engaging the media, which includes getting Wired or Scientific American to talk to faculty, getting traction on Twitter and Facebook.
+The new site needs to be successful in engaging the media, which includes getting Wired or Scientific American to talk to faculty (through the marketing team) and getting traction on Twitter and Facebook.
 We believe these are indicators you should be keeping an eye on.